-A7VI-VM Floppy Disk Drive Connector
+A7V-E Floppy Disk Drive Connector

-12) Chassis Intrusion Lead (2 pin CHASS)
+11) Chassis Intrusion Lead (2 pin CHASSIS)

 This requires an external detection mechanism such as a chassis intrusion monitor/sensor or microswitch.
 The sensor is triggered when a high level signal is sent to the Chassis Signal lead, which occurs when a panel switch or light detector is triggered.
-This function works with an optional ASUS CIDB chassis intrusion module (see your vendor for more information).
+This function requires the optional ASUS CIDB chassis intrusion module to be installed (see 7.
+APPENDIX).
 If the chassis intrusion lead is not used, a jumper cap must be placed over the pins to close the circuit.